aumartinez/laravel-hosting/README.md

-# Host your Laravel on a shared hosting service
+# Host your Laravel project on a shared hosting service

 ## First create your project locally